mukunda-/errorcat/README.md

 	}

 `BadRequest` isn't a provided function, but it's easy enough to implement yourself.
-In the recover area, you would check the error for a BadRequest and then map it accordingly.
+In the recover area, you would check the error for a BadRequest and then extract it accordingly.
 You can also create a higher level package that provides more flavor for your errors directly.
 For example:

 	func handlePostUser(user string) {
 		mycat.BadIf(user == "", "user cannot be empty")